Lyle Shelton (lobbyist): Career

-Australian Christian Lobby
+Australian Christian Lobby (2013–2018)

 Shelton was managing director of the Australian Christian Lobby from 2013 to 2018, having previously been chief of staff.

 He has said that same-sex marriage would affect the needs of children and religious views.

 Shelton is a member of the Australian Churches Gambling Taskforce.
 In relation to poker machines, he has said they cause incredible hardship to Australian children and families.

 He campaigned against the Safe schools program.

 In December 2016, Shelton participated in The Cape Town Declaration launched by conservative groups in Cape Town, South Africa, to affirm marriage as between a man and a woman.

 In the Australian Marriage Law Postal Survey, as of mid-September 2017, Shelton was mentioned across news outlets more times than the leading three "Yes" campaigners, Alex Greenwich, Tiernan Brady and Sally Rugg, combined.

-Australian Conservatives
+Australian Conservatives (2018–2019)

 In February 2018, Shelton resigned from his ACL position to re-enter party politics, joining Cory Bernardi's Australian Conservatives as federal communications director.
 He ran as the lead Senate candidate for Queensland at the 2019 Australian federal election, at which the party obtained just 1% of the vote.
 The party was deregistered on 25 June 2019.

-Christian Democratic Party
+Christian Democratic Party (2021)

 In March 2021, during a Supreme Court case between two factions of the board, Fred Nile announced that he would be stepping down at the end of 2021 and nominated Shelton as his successor in the New South Wales Legislative Council and as President of the NSW Christian Democratic Party.
 Shelton agreed to this.
 The Australian Financial Review stated that his priorities were expected to be "abortion, energy security, poverty and “woke corporations”".

 Shelton moved to Sydney and took up a position within the Christian Democratic Party.
 In September 2021 Nile withdrew his endorsement of Shelton due to "irreconcilable differences" arising from opinions Shelton had posted online and a concern that "Lyle often acted without consultation with my team".
 Nile stated that he would remain in parliament until 2023 to complete his parliamentary term.
-Shelton was reported to be "devastated", but pledged "my ongoing service to party members and supporters as we build a political movement that truly reflects Christ’s character".
+Shelton was reported to be "devastated", but pledged "my ongoing service to party members and supporters as we build a political movement that truly reflects Christ's character".